abeebjunior-alt/TallyBust/README.md

 # TallyBust

 Scan Your Stock.
 Track Every Sale.
-Know What Remains.
+Know What Remains

 A universal stock-management app (pharmacies, retail, supermarkets, warehouses) built with React + Vite, backed by Supabase.